 *On June 22, 2017, Afghanistan and Ireland gained ICC’s full member status, which will now allow them to play Test matches with the ten other full member nations, namely India, South Africa, Australia, England, New Zealand, Pakistan, Srilanka, West Indies, Bangladesh, and Zimbabwe.
 The current number of ICC full members stands at 12.

-The criteria for becoming an ICC full member is as follows: A country must have a concrete first-class infrastructure in place, with three or four-day domestic matches being played regularly.
-In addition, a country must have a sufficiently large pool of players at the domestic level capable of performing at the highest or international level of cricket.
+The criteria for becoming an ICC full member is that a country must have a concrete first-class infrastructure in place, with three or four-day domestic matches being played regularly.
+In addition, a country must have a sufficiently large pool of players at the domestic level capable of performing at the international level.